qatalog/gcp-config-node/README.md

 if you want to test changes locally, without touching shared secrets.

-Sometimes `env` and `secret` have the same name and in those cases you can omit `secret` entirely if you like.
-When `secret` is not set,
-`load` optimistically tries to use `env` as the secret key instead.
-And if any non-`required` key is not found in Secret Manager it's non-fatal, regardless of whether it was set using `secret` or `env`.

 ## Can I read non-secret properties from file?

 Yes.